backupbrew/switchbrew/Title list.md

 process doesn't have any register-allowed-services in the [NPDM](NPDM.md "wikilink"))

+Note: unlike 3DS, Switch doesn't have a dedicated HTTP-sysmodule.
+Instead, processes using HTTP(S) just use libcurl + socket/ssl
+services.

 ## System Debug Applets

 | Title-id         | Versions | Description                                                 |